 Size and Weight Comparison

-The size of a lens is an important deciding factor when comparing two lenses.
+The size of a lens is a crucial factor to consider when comparing two lenses.
 Canon 100mm f2.8 Macro USM is the longer of the two lenses at 119mm.
 The Tamron 90mm F2.8 VC USD Macro with a length of 115mm, is 4mm shorter.
 Besides being longer, the Canon 100mm f2.8 Macro USM also has a larger diameter of 79mm compared to the Tamron 90mm F2.8 VC USD Macro's 76mm diameter.

-The weight of a lens is as important as its external dimensions, especially if you are planning to hand hold your camera and lens combination for longer periods.
+The weight of a lens is equally significant as its external dimensions, particularly if you intend to handhold your camera and lens combination for extended periods.
 Tamron 90mm F2.8 VC USD Macro weighs 550g, which means it is 50g (8%) lighter than the Canon 100mm f2.8 Macro USM which has a weight of 600g.

 Below you can find the dimension and weight table of the Macro Prime Lenses in Canon EF Mount for size comparison purposes.

-Macro Prime Lenses in Canon EF Mount for Size Comparison
+Macro Lenses in Canon EF Mount for Size Comparison

 Lens Mounts